Semantic Residual Prompts for Continual Learning: Method

 where $p(y_i = c|\tilde{\pmb{z}}_i)$ is the posterior probability for a synthetic visual point $\tilde{\pmb{z}}_i \sim \mathcal{G}_{c}$:

 Note that, in the denominator, we use all the $Nt$ classes observed so far.

-Similarly, in the second training stage, we use the ViT features $\clsvit = f(x_i; R)$ of the current task to estimate the parameters of a second MoGs, indicated with $\mathcal{H}_{c}$, as for \cref{eq.MoG}.
+Similarly, in the second training stage, we use the ViT features $\clsvit = f(x_i; \mathbf{R})$ of the current task to estimate the parameters of a second MoGs, indicated with $\mathcal{H}_{c}$, as for \cref{eq.MoG}.
 In the rehearsal phase, we replace $\clsvit$ in~\cref{eq.2-stage-posterior} with $n$ synthetic features sampled from each $\mathcal{H}_c$, and, analogously to~\cref{eq.1-stage-posterior-reharsal,eq.cross-entropy-reharsal}, we compute ${\cal L}_{\operatorname{GR}}^{Q}$ (details in the suppl. materials).

 The whole training algorithm is shown in~\cref{alg.1}.
-For ease of presentation, we do not split the dataset in mini-batches when computing a Gradient Descent (GD) step.
-The algorithm shows that, in the first training stage, only the first-level prompts are updated ($\pmb{p}_c, c \in {\cal Y}_t$, see lines 5 and 11).
-Conversely, in the second stage, we train the second-level prompts ($Q_c$), the query weighting parameters ($A_c$), and the linear layer of $g(\cdot)$.
+For ease of presentation, we do not split the dataset in mini-batches when computing a step of gradient descent.
+The algorithm shows that, in the first training stage, only the first-level prompts are updated (\ie, $p_c, c \in {\cal Y}_t$).
+Conversely, in the second stage, we train the second-level prompts $Q_c$, the query weighting parameters $A_c$, and the linear layer of $g_{{\theta}_t}(\cdot)$.
 Specifically, in the second-stage rehearsal phase, we update the heads of all the tasks observed so far (\ie, $\theta_{t' \le t}$).